madfam-io/plinto/apps/docs/content/api/reference.md

 # API Reference Documentation

-Complete API reference for Plinto's authentication and authorization platform.
+Complete API reference for Janua's authentication and authorization platform.

 ## Table of Contents